 Students diagnosed with disabilities covered by the ADA and the Rehabilitation Act may be granted special accommodation in the nursing classroom or laboratory setting.
 Details concerning the accommodations required in each setting must be documented.
 Accommodations granted in one setting may be different than those granted in another setting and are not automatic.
 For example, an accommodation of double testing time for a learning disability in the classroom does not mean the student will automatically get double time to perform a procedure in a laboratory or clinical setting.
 It should be noted that in the clinical setting the ability to perform skills safely and effectively is mandatory and students must be able to perform the assigned clinical skills in within the allotted clinical time.
 For example, it is not reasonable for the student to take 12 hours to provide the assigned patient care instead of 6 hours.
-It is the responsibility of the student Accessibility Resource Center (SARC).
+It is the responsibility of the student to follow the appropriate procedure for requesting an accommodation through the WKU Student Accessibility Resource Center (SARC).
 SARC, Downing Student Union (DSU) Room 1074, Monday-Friday, 8-4:30, 270-745-5004. sarc.testing@wku.edu.